 All currently installed equipment such as monitors, document cameras, and microphones should not be moved without assistance.
 Do not remove or change pre-existing cables.
 Do not bring in outside equipment such as projectors or video splitters without first contacting the I.T.
 Office for further guidance and instruction.

 Courtroom Technology Information

 Most courtrooms at the U.S. Court of Federal Claims contain the following technology:

 Video Evidence Presentation System

-- Each courtroom contains 1-4 mobile large screen monitors with desktop monitors for judge, witness, counsel tables and lectern.
+- Each courtroom contains 2-4 large screen monitors with desktop monitors for Judge, witness, council tables and lectern

-- VGA and 1/8" audio connection for laptops at counsel tables - show laptop screen on all monitors in the courtroom and play audio through the sound system.
+- HDMI and VGA connection for laptops at council tables, lectern, and witness – show laptop screen on all monitors in the courtroom and play audio through the sound system**

-- Video conferencing - allow parties to connect via the U.S. Court video conferencing bridge.
-Courtrooms contain three cameras: judge, lectern/counsel table, witness.
-Consumer quality video conferencing software is not permitted (i.e., Skype).
-Parties must have permission from the judge and arrange at least one month in advance for use of video conferencing technology.
+- Video conferencing – allow parties to connect via the U.S. Court video conferencing bridge.
+Courtrooms contain three cameras: Judge, lectern / council table, witness.
+Consumer quality video conferencing software is not permitted (i.e. Skype, Face Time).
+Parties must have permission from the Judge and arrange at least one month in advance for use of video conferencing technology**

-- For more information on video conferencing, please click here.
+- For more information on video conferencing, click here.